 Make the following changes in the subclause (Track changes ON):

-In the SBP reporting procedure, the sensing initiator may sequentially transmit one or more sensing measurement reports of the corresponding sensing measurement exchange to the sensing requesting device.
-Alternatively, the sensing initiator may transmit an aggregated sensing measurement report to the sensing requesting device, which includes one or more sensing measurement reports of the corresponding sensing measurement exchange.
+In the SBP reporting procedure, the sensing initiator may sequentially transmit one or more CIR Report IEs carrying the sensing measurement reports of the corresponding sensing measurement exchange to the sensing requesting device.
+Alternatively, the sensing initiator may transmit an aggregated sensing measurement report to the sensing requesting device, which includes two or more CIR Report IEs, each CIR Report IE carrying the sensing measurement reports of the corresponding sensing measurement exchange.
+The CIR Report IE transmitted by the sensing initiator shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE.

 Proposed text changes on P802.15.4ab™/D (pre-ballot) B as modified by 23/496r1: